Realism and the painting of modern life

 How could paintings and sculptures about classical gods and biblical stories relate to a population enchanted with this progress?

-In the middle of the nineteenth century, the young artists decided that it couldn’t and shouldn’t.
+In the middle of the 19th century, the young artists decided that it couldn’t and shouldn’t.
 In 1863 the poet and art critic Charles Baudelaire published an essay entitled “The Painter of Modern Life,” which declared that the artist must be of his/her own time.

 Courbet

 Gustave Courbet, a young fellow from the Franche-Comté, a province outside of Paris, came to the “big city” with a large ego and a sense of mission.
 He met Baudelaire and other progressive thinkers within the first years of making Paris his home.
 Then, he set himself up as the leader for a new art: Realism—“history painting” about real life.
 He believed that if he could not see something, he should not paint it.
-He also decided that his art should have a social consciousness that would awaken the self-involved Parisian to contemporary concerns: the good, the bad and the ugly.
+He also decided that his art should have a social consciousness that would awaken the self-involved Parisian to contemporary concerns: the good, the bad, and the ugly.